yzwuestc/earth/README.md

 ```sh
 mvn test
 ```
+or use IntelliJ IDEA to run the test
 The tests cover various scenarios such as creating, modifying, and deleting incidents, as well as handling errors.